...

 The Best Guide to Ikimi Tenmangū and Its Exam-Passing Plums

-If you want to escape the hustle and bustle in Kyoto’s city center, Ikimi Tenmangū (生身天満宮) in Nantan City is a quant shrine you can visit.
+If you want to escape the hustle and bustle of Kyoto’s city center, Ikimi Tenmangū (生身天満宮) in Nantan City is a quiet shrine worth visiting.
 The shrine, surrounded by many 20-meter-tall cedars and plums, will certainly make you feel refreshed.
-Established in the 10th century, it is known as Japan’s oldest Tenmangū and is a locally famous plum blossom spot.
-It is also a shrine where you can apply a ritual to pray for your success in academic and work life for the unique item given to the participants!
+Established in the 10th century, it is recognized as Japan’s oldest Tenmangū and is a renowned destination for viewing plum blossoms.
+It is also a shrine where you can apply for a ritual to be performed, allowing you to pray for success in both academic and work life, and receive a unique item as a gift to the participants.

 About Ikimi Tenmangū